hunch/hunch-sample-app/README.md

 [Hunch Javascript SDK](http://hunch.com/media/js/hunch-api.js)

-* This application is packaged with [djangoappengine](http://www.allbuttonspressed.com/projects/djangoappengine) for creating Django projects that run on wither with standalone Django or GAE.
+* This application is packaged with [djangoappengine](http://www.allbuttonspressed.com/projects/djangoappengine) for creating Django projects that run on GAE.
 It is worthwhile to read the [overview of using the helper](http://code.google.com/appengine/articles/django-nonrel.html).

 * GAE uses Python 2.5, so running scripts like `manage.py` with python2.5 is
 recommended.
 The scripts `dev_server.sh` and `fresh_dev_server.sh` use python2.5